DaveParillo/cisc187-reader/docs/_sources/function-intro/auto.rst.txt

 It is still the default storage duration for block variables, but no C++11 keyword is reserved for this behavior.

-Since C++11, :cref:`auto specifier` instructs the compiler to automatically deduce the type of a variable based on the initializer used.
+Since C++11, :lang:`auto` specifier instructs the compiler to automatically deduce the type of a variable based on the initializer used.

 .. code-block:: cpp